 Direction of Center

-Provide coordination and oversight of all response program-related activities including advocacy, clinical support, consultation, referrals, and direct care to survivors of mass violence/crimes who are victims, family members, responders, witnesses, volunteers, and the affected community at large.
+- Provide leadership, guidance and oversight of all program-related activities including advocacy, contracting, partnerships, navigation support, and outreach to survivors of mass violence/crimes who are victims, family members, responders, witnesses, volunteers, and the affected community at large.

 - Provide strategic focus for the employee team, including encouraging collaboration between initiatives and partners.

-- Maintain working knowledge of the status of programs, engagement, and initiatives to fully participate and provide status updates, when necessary.
+- Maintain in-depth knowledge of the status of programs, engagement, and initiatives of the FRC to fully participate and provide status updates, when necessary.

 - Seek and maintain strong community partnerships with local service providers and potential supporters.